autodesk-platform-services/aps-sample-revit-mcp-tools-bundle/README.md

 This is a sample project intended as a reference implementation.
 Feel free to clone or fork it and adapt it to your specific needs.

 ---
+## License

+This sample is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+Please see the [LICENSE](LICENSE) file for full details.

+---

 Made with ❤️ for the AEC community | Vibe-coded with GitHub Copilot